saralozano21/Project_Assistive_Robotics/Documentation/LabSession2&3_UR5e_online_roboDK.md

 The objective is for each laboratory group to design an original Assistive/Social robotic task.

-**Laboratory Task:**
+**Activity**

-Take the simple task template (Assistive_hand_SW.py) we deliver to you and make the necessary changes to adapt it to your social/assistive program.
+Take the simple task template (Assistive_hand_SW.py) we deliver to you and make the necessary changes to adapt it to your custom designed social/assistive Task.

 **Delivery**:
 - Students group have to upload the Link to his github project